 Refinancing a House – How to Save Money on Interest

-Refinancing a House is about as mind boggling as buying the home in the first place.
-There are a lot of questions that run through the mind of an individual about to embark on one of the more important financial decisions of a lifetime.
+Refinancing a house is as mind-boggling as buying the home in the first place.
+There are many questions that run through the mind of someone about to make one of the most important financial decisions of a lifetime.
 In many cases, refinancing a house means losing money, either now or in the long run.
-There are interest rates to consider (yours and the market’s) not to mention the cash required in almost all cases for closing.
+There are interest rates to consider (yours and the market’s), not to mention the cash required in almost all cases for closing.

-In order to avoid losing money, the refinancing plan should be a decision based on long term issues rather than short term financial stress.
-When people run into financial problems, their first inclination is to begin lowering their bills, however refinancing generally isn’t free.
-Those that are tend to have a catch somewhere that often isn’t obvious until well after the refinancing deal is done.
+To avoid losing money, your refinancing plan should be based on long-term considerations rather than short-term financial stress.
+When people run into financial problems, their first inclination is often to start lowering their bills.
+However, refinancing generally isn’t free.
+Deals that appear to be “free” often have a catch that becomes clear only after the refinancing is complete.

-By analyzing the current market and determining how your current interest rate stacks up against the proposed interest rate is the first basic step.
-However, if you have a fixed interest rate and you are considering a variable interest rate, chances are the variable will find a way to rob you down the line.
+The first step in refinancing is to analyze the current market and determine how your existing interest rate compares to the proposed rate.
+If you have a fixed interest rate and are considering a variable interest rate, there’s a good chance the variable rate will cost you more in the long run.

-Consider the value of your home.
+Also, consider the value of your home.
 How fast is it appreciating?
-Is the neighborhood around you up-scaling or downscaling?
-Equity can often be attained faster in a home that is rapidly appreciating with a lower interest rate than one in that is averaging the same value or God forbid depreciating.
-However, if you were lucky enough to get into a neighborhood just before a real estate boom, then you are likely to be a lucky minority who will not lose money on a refinance.
+Is the neighborhood around you improving or declining?
+You can often build equity faster in a home that is appreciating rapidly with a lower interest rate than in one that is either stagnant or depreciating.
+However, if you were lucky enough to buy in a neighborhood just before a real estate boom, you might be among the fortunate few who will not lose money on a refinance.

-The basic rule of thumb when it comes to refinancing a house is pretty cut and dry on paper.
-Of course nothing is that cut and dry in real life.
-An interested party who is planning on staying in their home for at least three more years and is looking at a lower fixed interest rate in a home and a neighborhood that is rapidly appreciating is likely to walk away with a better deal.
-Anyone planning on moving in under three years, lives in a neighborhood where homes are either averaging or declining and is interested in a variable interest rate is likely to lose money on the deal.
-However, since we don’t live on paper, other influential factors can be brought into play.
+The basic rule of thumb for refinancing a house is simple on paper.
+However, real life is rarely that simple.
+If you plan to stay in your home for at least three more years and you are looking at a lower fixed interest rate in a rapidly appreciating neighborhood, you’re likely to walk away with a better deal.
+On the other hand, if you’re planning to move in under three years, live in a neighborhood where homes are averaging or declining in value, and are considering a variable interest rate, you’re likely to lose money on the deal.

-For instance, not all homes in a neighborhood are of equal value, and in some cases, a very nice home can appreciate while the surrounding homes depreciate.
-The appreciating home will naturally be slower to gain a very high value but can still appreciate at a reasonable rate.
-Adversely, the opposite can be true.
+For example, not all homes in a neighborhood are of equal value.
+In some cases, a very nice home can appreciate while the surrounding homes depreciate.
+This appreciating home may be slower to increase in value but can still rise at a reasonable rate.
+Conversely, a home in a deteriorating neighborhood could face depreciation, making a refinance less profitable.

 Share: